mcsrainbow/mcsrainbow.github.io/content/posts/2021/1031-1434-death/index.en.md

 ---
-title: "Notes from 'Live for Death: My Experience on Dying'"
+title: "Notes from \"Live for Death: My Experience on Dying\""
 date: 2021-10-31T14:34:58+08:00
 author: "Dong Guo | Damon"
 description: "Walked through the valley of the shadow of death and tasted the nectar of life."